awesomediff/cs207-FinalProject/docs/documentation.md

 The core data structure of the `awesomediff` package is the `variable` object, which represents the value and derivative of a function and defines how it should behave when [elementary operations](#Elementary-Operations) are performed on it (perhaps in conjunction with another function).

-We also provide a `function` class, which provides a wrapper for performing functions of multiple variables and with multiple input values.
-We expect users to interact mainly with the `function` class, although they may implement simple functions directly with the `variable` class.
+We also provide `evaluate` function, stored in the `core` module.
+The `evaluate` function allows users to compute the values and the jacobian of univariate and multivariate functions as well as a vector of univariate and multivariate functions.
+We expect users to call the `evaluate` function rather than directly instantiating `variable` objects to compute the values and derivatives of functions (although they are not precluded from doing so).

 The `awesomediff` package also provides tools for data scientists to apply AD to Machine Learning tasks.
 The `solvers` module contains loss functions and solving routines to implement optimization tasks such as gradient descent.

-_(**Note:** As of November 2019, multivariate functionality and machine learning applications have not yet been implemented.
-Please see the [Roadmap](#Roadmap-for-Future-Development) section below for more details on how we plan to implement these features.)_

 ### The `variable` Class